 Another company that does an SPF setting spray is Supergoop.
 I have yet to try their product but as mentioned above, I have heard great reviews about them and I am excited to try their product.

-I hope this piece on sun protection has given you some much needed basic information and you are leaving with more knowledge on sun protection.
+I hope this piece on sun protection has given you some much-needed basic information and you are leaving with more knowledge on sun protection.
 I will mention a website that I have used to verify safety and ingredients in sunscreens; the EWG.
-You can browse sunscreen tips, check out ratings for products from a solid non profit research based organization. https://www.ewg.org/sunscreen/
+Click on this link to browse sunscreen tips, and check out ratings for products from a solid nonprofit research-based organization.

 Peace & Love!